ARM-software/CMSIS-DSP/README.md

 * ComputeLibrary:
   * Some kernels required when building CMSIS-DSP with Neon acceleration
 * Examples:
-  * Examples of use of CMSIS-DSP
+  * Examples of use of CMSIS-DSP on bare metal Cortex-M
+  * Require the use of CMSIS Build tools
 * Include:
   * Include files for CMSIS-DSP
 * PrivateInclude: